King-W99/learngit/readme.txt

 Git is free software.
 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL. awedaa da adadw

-da
-adad
-Git has a mutable index called stage.`
+Gaaaaaaaait has a mutable index called stage.`